-Landfall geomorphology
+Nearshore geomorphology

-- 1.7.1.62 Moving towards the coast, from inshore to nearshore areas (i.e. into areas < -5 mLAT), water depth decreases relatively gradually although a number of coastal bathymetric features are also present, including those associated with the Cromer Shoal chalk beds.
-The intertidal zone across the Landfall Area is characterised by the presence of a shingle beach which, to the east and west of Weybourne, is backed by eroding cliffs.
-Both the Sheringham Shoal and Dudgeon offshore wind farm export cables come ashore here (at Weybourne Hope) and the baseline characterisation studies for these separate developments have been used here to characterise this landfall location, together with other available data sources, as outlined in Table 1.6. - 1.7.1.63 Much of the shoreline in the area of the proposed landfall is formed of a steep shingle beach, fronting eroding cliffs of glacial till over a chalk base (Figure 1.14).
+- Moving towards the coast, from inshore to nearshore areas (i.e. into areas < -5 mLAT), water depth 1.7.1.64 decreases relatively gradually although a number of coastal bathymetric features are also present, including those associated with the Cromer Shoal chalk beds found to the east of the nearshore area.
+The intertidal zone across the nearshore area is characterised by the presence of a shingle beach which, to the east and west of Weybourne, is backed by eroding cliffs.
+Both the Sheringham Shoal and Dudgeon offshore wind farm export cables also come ashore at Weybourne Hope and the baseline characterisation studies for these separate developments have been used here to help characterise this nearshore area location, together with other available data sources, as outlined in Table 1.5. - Much of the shoreline in the area of the nearshore area is formed of a steep shingle beach, fronting 1.7.1.65 eroding cliffs of glacial till over a chalk base (Figure 1.14).
 However, areas of lower ground are also present at Weybourne Hope, the location of the Sheringham Shoal and Dudgeon offshore wind farm export cable landfalls.
 Where the backshore is low, the shingle beach forms a barrier ridge and is the main defence against backshore flooding (Scira Offshore Energy Ltd, 2006).